iqbal-lab/Mykrobe-predictor/README.md

 git clone **--recursive** https://github.com/iqbal-lab/Mykrobe-predictor.git

+The quickest way to get going with Mykrobe is to use the docker image that comes with all of the required dependancies.
+You can find instructions for docker usage in the [docker_usage_readne.md](docker_usage_readne.md).
+Otherwise, please read below for a local install.

 ### Install requirements mccortex
 **NB: You must install the version of mccortex that comes with this repostitory**